Maritsa: Floods

-The lower course of the river Maritsa, where it forms the border of Greece and Turkey, is very vulnerable to flooding.
+The lower course of the river Maritsa, where it forms the border between Greece and Turkey, is very vulnerable to flooding.
 For about 4 months every year, the low lands around the river are flooded.
 This causes significant economic damage (loss of agricultural production and damage to infrastructure), which is estimated at several hundreds million Euro.

-Recent large floods took place in 2006, 2007, 2014, with the largest flood taking place in 2021.
-Several causes have been proposed: more rainfall due to climate change, deforestation in the Bulgarian part of the catchment area, increased land use in the flood plains and difficult communication between the three countries.
+Recent large floods have taken place in 2006, 2007, 2014, with the largest flood taking place in 2021.
+Several causes have been proposed, including more rainfall due to climate change, deforestation in the Bulgarian part of the catchment area, increased land use in the flood plains and difficult communication between the three countries.

 Trivia

 Maritsa Peak on Livingston Island in the South Shetland Islands, Antarctica is named after Maritsa River.

 La Maritza is also a 1968 song written by Jean Renard and Pierre Delanoë and interpreted by Sylvie Vartan.

 Hebrus Valles on Mars is named after this river.